 Champagne in any form is an elegant drink, whether served in a tall, crystal flute or an inexpensive coupe.
 But do you have to spend a fortune to acquire it?
 Absolutely not!
 Unless you have a sophisticated palate that can tell the difference between cheap champagne and sparkling wine from their more expensive counterparts when you have something to celebrate, save your money.

-A cheap champagne with a lot of personality, non-vintage Dom Ste Michelle Blanc de Blanc from Washington state was deemed a best buy by Wine Spectator magazine.
+A cheap champagne with a lot of personality, non-vintage Dom Ste Michelle Blanc de Blanc from Washington was deemed a best buy by Wine Spectator magazine.
 Discriminating palates will detect pear and spice flavors.

 Still less sweet than the Freixenet Brut, this cheap méthode champenoise champagne has a clean, sparkling taste with a hint of fruit flavor sweetness.